tsmith4014/Scheduled-Website-Data-Extractor/README.md

-# Web Automation Script for Scheduled Exports
+# Web Automation Script for Scheduled .csv (pdf, img, etc.) Exports/Downloads

 This repository contains a Python script that uses Selenium WebDriver for automated website navigation and interaction.
 It's designed to log in to a website, navigate to a specific section, download a CSV file, process that CSV file, and schedule these tasks to run at specified times.